itsnicksia/wizardry-daphne-guide/docs/strategies/powerleveling.md

 [^1]: A good opportunity for also building trust with party members.

-> :warning: Doing a grade up will *slow down* your leveling.
-Don't do it unless
+!!! warning
-> you really need to!
+    Doing a grade up will *slow down* your leveling.
+Don't do it unless you really need to!

 ## Farms
 ### Undead March